top of page

 1994

 Unwittingly my practise has in some ways continued from where I left off 30 years ago after graduating from the Nottingham Trent University.
-For my degree thesis I examined the notion that narrative could be implied through missing information.
-I explored work by Mark Rothco, Robert Ryman and Agnus Martin.
-My painting at that time examined how abstraction and simplification created an altered visual language that physical effected both the space within and around itself.
+For my degree thesis I examined the notion that narrative could be implied through present and non-present materials.
+I explored and compared the works of Robert Ryman and Agnus Martin.
+My work at that time examined how abstraction and simplification created an altered visual language that physical effected both the space within and around itself.

 2024

-Today my work focuses on exploring the residing energy of what it means to stand within, or ground myself in the landscape.
+Today, my work focuses on exploring the residing energy of what it means to stand within, or ground myself in the landscape.
 To become an intrinsic element of that landscape where there are no fractures or separation.
 I'm still interested in the principles of altered space.
 However, visually there is perhaps an unconscious bias towards folk art as I incorporate monolithic human forms and naive decorative elements.
-Reconnecting myself through my art practise to both a physical and mental space.
+Reconnecting myself through my art practise via both a spiritual and metaphysical.

 The Painting Process